nasearle/publishing-build-tools/sp/concepts/introduction-to-push-notifications/index.md

 There are a number of options available to solve this:

 1. <strong>Show the old notification</strong>, even if it's no longer relevant.
 This looks like a small glitch of the clients being out of sync.
 2. <strong>Handle the push message without triggering a notification</strong>.
-Chrome allows sites to  *very occasionally*  handle a push message without triggering a notification.
+Chrome allows sites to  <em>*very occasionally*</em>  handle a push message without triggering a notification.
 If this case occurs extremely rarely it may be OK to do nothing.
 3. Ignore the message from the server and <strong>replace the notification with a fallback</strong> to be displayed if no other is available.
 For example, rather than display the information from an email the user has already read you could say "We've updated your inbox".

 <a id="resources"/>